 Once you've decided where to make changes, set yourself a monthly (or weekly) goal for spending in each category.

 This might include some trade-offs along the way.
-If you’ve got £50 for new clothes, it might mean choosing between a pair of trainers or a jumper.
+If you have some money for new clothes, it might mean choosing between a pair of trainers or a jumper.
 The other one will have to wait until next month.

 They won’t give financial advice, but they’re here to help you achieve your financial goals, whatever they may be.
 They will be able to explain where you’re doing well and where you may be able to improve focusing on what is important to you.